ipselium/cpyvke/README.md

 * Ipython >= 5.1
 * jupyter_client >= 4.4
+* 256 colors terminal is preferred, but cpyvke also works with 8 colors terminals.
 * Tested with **python 2.7 only**
-* 256 colors terminal is prefered, but cpyvke also works with 8 colors terminals.
+* python-future : work in progress -> compatibility with **python 3**

 - - -